The Leukaemia Foundation has a flexible brand system that’s efficient to use and allows us to deliver a consistent experience for our stakeholders.

 Our clean and natural style of photography brings the reader into the story by using raw and unfiltered subjects in natural environments.

-Images of blood cancer under a microscope are available for your use here.
+Images of blood cancer under a microscope are available for your use here (staff login required).

 People